Zanskar district: Agriculture

-Livestock, and especially the yak, is of paramount importance in Zanskar.
-Yaks are used to plough the land, thresh grain, and carry heavy loads (up to 200 kilograms).
-Their dung not only serves as fertiliser but is also the only heating fuel available in the region.
-They are a vital source of milk and sometimes, but rarely, of meat.
-Yak fur is used to make clothes, carpets, ropes, and bed covers.

 The Zanskaris' main occupations are cattle-rearing and farming of land that they almost always own.
 Cultivable land is scarce, and restricted to alluvial fans and terraces, cultivated fields being rarely found above an altitude of 4,000 metres.
 The Zanskaris have developed a system of intensive arable agriculture and complex irrigation to produce enough food in these conditions.
+As of 2016, the Zanskar lowlands support 20,000 sheep, 5,000 goats, 15,000 cattle and 3,500 horses.

 The scarcity of cultivable land has also resulted in a tendency towards a stable, zero-growth population.
 An efficient birth-control system in Zanskar has historically been achieved by the common practice of polyandrous marriage, in which several brothers are married to the same wife, and the widespread adoption of a celibate religious life.
 A high infant mortality rate also contributes to population stability.

 Group of Zanskari women and children.

-In the summer, the women and children stay far away from the villages to tend to the livestock.
-This system, known as transhumance, is similar to the one found in the Alps where the animals are sent during the summer higher up in the mountains (the alpine meadows) and were kept by the children and women.
+Zanskar has a system of high-altitude transhumance, known as doksa, where livestock are tended by women at higher elevations during the summer.
+This system is similar to livestock grazing in the European Alps.
+The livestock is pooled between multiple households and drive to high elevation pastures near the glaciers.

 Tourism

+Padum from Pibiting village in the north.

 Tourism is probably the major disruption that Zanskar has experienced during recent times.
 The opening of this region to foreigners has brought changes such as the financing of schools and the restoration of monasteries and roads, but has also taken its toll on the fragile mountain environment and its population.

+A number of notable Buddhist monasteries are located near Padum, including Bardan Monastery and Karsha Monastery and the newly built Dalai Lama Photang.
+The Phugtal Monastery is accessible from here.
+It is a day's trek from Dorzang, the end of the road leading from Padum.
+Chadar trek passes through Padum.

+Padum has several hotels, homestays and restaurants for tourists.